Gallery by Greg Barnett

 The stretch allowed the hosts to climb out of the pit and position themselves to tame the opposing Tigers in the fourth.

-Instead Shady’s offense microwaved and nuked Princeton.
+Instead Shadyโs offense microwaved and nuked Princeton.

-A 16-2 run over the first four-and-a-half minutes of the fourth quarter that saw Olson nail a pair of 3s and Williams pitch in seven of his game-high 24 points all but closed the book on Princeton’s comeback bid.
+A 16-2 run over the first four-and-a-half minutes of the fourth quarter that saw Olson nail a pair of 3s and Williams pitch in seven of his game-high 24 points all but closed the book on Princetonโs comeback bid.
 It was all part of a quarter that saw the visitors hit on 11 of 16 field goal attempts (69 percent).

-“I feel like it’s on me and maybe shame on us because we gotta learn to put teams away,” Olson said.
-“I kept saying to value the basketball and I felt like we weren’t doing it in the third quarter because we were up 11.
-We had a possession where we could have cut it to 13 and I thought we didn’t make the extra pass, then we come down and make two possessions where we didn’t kick it and we lost the ball.
-Before you know it, 11 is nine, seven and they hit a 3 and it’s a four-point game.
-I just think we didn’t have the killer instinct in the third.
+โI feel like itโs on me and maybe shame on us because we gotta learn to put teams away,โ Olson said. โI kept saying to value the basketball and I felt like we werenโt doing it in the third quarter because we were up 11.
+We had a possession where we could have cut it to 13 and I thought we didnโt make the extra pass, then we come down and make two possessions where we didnโt kick it and we lost the ball.
+Before you know it, 11 is nine, seven and they hit a 3 and itโs a four-point game.
+I just think we didnโt have the killer instinct in the third. โฉThey played with a ton more energy when it was only a one-point game.
+Thereโs always room for improvement and I think coming out of the half, we finally came out of the first quarter all year, weโve been awful in the first quarter and weโve been good in the second half.
+This time, we decided we were just gonna kind of coast through it.
+Eleven is not enough. โฉIf youโre up 30, I get it, but 11โs not enough, especially at this point in the season where we gotta get better.

-“I didn’t think we had the killer instinct, but in the fourth, this was a game, and I know our fans and I know our parents, but this, to us in the locker room, was the biggest game so far of our season.
+โI didnโt think we had the killer instinct, but in the fourth, this was a game, and I know our fans and I know our parents, but this, to us in the locker room, was the biggest game so far of our season.
 Taking nothing away from the Woodrow game or anything like that, but man, this is a regional game.
 With the new regional alignment we knew how big a game this was, we wanna be the No. 1 seed.
 We wanna host.
 You got those games circled on your calendar for a reason.
-(Princeton’s) good.
-I thought they had Greenbar East beat and they beat Summit.”
+(Princetonโs) good.
+I thought they had Greenbar East beat and they beat Summit.โ

-Williams’ 24 points led all scorers and he achieved that line on 10 of 13 shooting.
+Williamsโ 24 points led all scorers and he achieved that line on 10 of 13 shooting.
 Sexton (15), Olson (14) and Jalon Bailey (10) all scored in double figures for Shady as well with Sexton and Olson shooting 80 percent and 83 percent, respectively.

 Zayden Neeley led Princeton with 17 points in the loss on 8 of 13 shooting (62 percent) while Daniel Jennings and Brad Mossor added 12 points each on 83 and 60 precent shooting, respectively.

-SS: 16 22 17 27 – 76
+SS: 16 22 17 27 โ 76

-P: 14 14 18 14 – 60
+P: 14 14 18 14 โ 60

 Shady Spring